 1. Circular Quay

-A destination that all first time visitors to the city will want to see is Circular Quay.
+A destination that all first-time visitors to the city will want to see is Circular Quay.
 This entertainment precinct houses the iconic Sydney Opera House, the cruise ship port and is the main terminal for Sydney’s active ferry network.
-There are a huge range of restaurants, bars and cafes around the harbor, many with exceptional and well deserved reputations for great food.
+There is a huge range of restaurants, bars and cafes around the harbour, many with exceptional and well-deserved reputations for great food.

 Circular Quay is a great place to wander around by day or night and during the citys many festivals and events it’s a hub of activity.

 Heading to the left of Circular Quay you’ll pass the First Fleet Park and cruise ship terminal as you enter the area known at The Rocks.
 The area was one of the first formed when the colony was established in 1788 and is still home to some of the country’s oldest pubs.
 Once a notorious slum it’s now the location of many fine dining restaurants and offers views of both the Sydney Opera house and Harbour bridge.
 As you wander the narrow laneways watch out for glimpses of history preserved such as beneath the YHA and schedule time for a stop at the Rocks Discovery Museum, it’s free, interactive and will provide insights into history from pre-settlement to modern day.

 Continuing along the waters edge will bring you to Darling Harbour and the Darling Harbour Precinct.
 This is a popular place to stay, has a great selection of restaurants and cafes and several tours and cruises leave from the wharfs along here.